idapgroup/Pulsation/README.md

 ## Usage sample
 Animation duplicates provided content and animates it on given content background.

-There is 2 base types to use:
+There is 2 base types to use.

 ### Linear
-Creates base `Linear` animation for provided content
+Creates base `Linear` animation for provided content:
 ```kotlin
         Pulsation(
             enabled = true,